leon3s/ntex-rest-api-example/readme.md

 }
 ```

-Now we need to notify that we want to use this module in our `main.rs`:
+Now we need to indicate that we want to use this module in our main.rs:

 ```rust
 use ntex::web;